gvsinev/dune-pd-tools/README.md

 ### plot\_background\_flashes.C
 This script plots background flash time plots for different flash thresholds on top of each other.
 It runs on the output of the `EfficiencyPlots` class (for now the input file is hardcoded).

+### diff\_thresholds\_2\_3.C
+This script outputs information about flashes that appear in the 3-PE-threshold sample, but not in the 2-PE-threshold one.